2011년 8월 9일 화요일

 Placement Test

-If you would like to take LTKO 1A-B-C, LTKO 2A-B-C or LTKO 130F-W-P, you are required to take a placement test.
+Students who wish to enroll in LTKO 1ABC, LTKO 2ABC, LTKO 130FWP, or LTKO 135 are required to take a placement test.

-* A placement test will be given in class on the first day of instruction too, but the WebReg won't allow you to enroll until you receive the test results.
-Therefore, taking a placement test before or during the enrollment period is strongly recommended.
-If you want to take a placement test on the first day of instruction, please directly go to the class section you want to enroll in.
+• A placement test will also be administered during the first class meeting; however, students will not be able to enroll through WebReg until official placement results are provided.
+Therefore, completing the placement test prior to or during the enrollment period is strongly recommended.
+Students who wish to take the test on the first day of instruction should attend the section they intend to enroll in.

-* If you miss the first day of instruction, a placement test will be given in class or during the instructor's office hours for the first two weeks of each quarter.
+• Students who miss the first class meeting may complete the placement test during class sessions or office hours within the first two weeks of the quarter.

 요코씨토요일에 시간 있어요토요일은 생일이에요그래서 우리 집에서 생일 파티를 거예요파티는 저녁 6시에 있어요요코씨 와야 돼요우리 집은 시청 근처에 있어요학교에서 지하철 6호선을 타세요그리고 신당에서 2호선으로 갈아타고 오세요시청역 앞에 한국 아파트가 있어요우리 집은 한국 아파트 2 510예요학교에서 우리 집까지 30분쯤 걸릴 거예요그럼 토요일에 만나요.

-If you understand basic level daily conversations but have difficulty responding in Korean, take LTKO 1C.
+• Students who can generally understand basic everyday conversations but have difficulty responding in Korean should enroll in LTKO 1C.

 다음 주에 친구 결혼식이 있어요그래서 예쁜 옷을 한 사러 갔어요나는 분홍색 치마하고 하얀색 블라우스를 사고 싶었어요먼저 분홍색 치마를 입어 봤는데 몸에 맞았어요그리고 색깔도 나한테 어울리는 같아서 정말 마음에 들었어요그런데 하얀색 블라우스는 작은 같았어요하얀색 블라우스를 하나 사고 싶었는데 작은 같아서 분홍색 치마만 샀어요.